catalinmoldovan/IP/README.md

  (3).(1).(3) - prints out a task list and allows the user to add a more detailed task description

- (3).(1).(4) - prints out a task list and allows the user to change a project name that a task or more are assinged to
+ (3).(1).(4) - prints out a task list and allows the user to change a project name that a task or more are asinged to

  (3).(1).(5) - returns the user to the previous menu.
  ___________________________________________________________